Due to its proximity to Rock Creek Park, the Chesapeake Bay, and the Anacostia and Potomac

 Groundhogs, who often get a bad reputation for digging up people’s gardens, are actually very beneficial.
 Their droppings are a powerful fertilizer and the digging aerates and churns the soil.

-Common Species in DC:
+Common Wildlife in DC:

 A healthy ecosystem needs to have a great diversity of plant, insect, and animal life. in DC, we are lucky to have all of these things.
 Follow our Facebook, Twitter, and Instagram pages to stay updated about animals in our area and environmental issues worldwide.